 Communication with Family

-Some companies also offer electronic communication and regular reports on a loved one’s care.
+Some companies also offer electronic communication and regular reports on care.
 This can be especially helpful for long-distance family members who are intent on making sure the services are worthwhile.
-Some of these features may involve fees, though, so be sure to ask about additional costs if this is something you are interested in.

 After-Hours and Emergency Calls

-Every company should have a policy in place stating that complaints, caregiver changes, schedule changes, and other issues are to be handled internally.
-It is not a client’s responsibility to discipline their caregiver, or try to adjust their schedule of services.
+Every company should have policies in place stating that complaints, caregiver changes, schedule changes, and other issues are to be handled internally.